mtlynch/mtlynch.io/content/retrospectives/2022/06/index.md

 1. Backend retrieves the data from the datastore.
 1. Backend derives a copy of the data with only the properties we want to share with the frontend.
-1. Backend serializes all the fields to JSON.
+1. Backend serializes the data to JSON.
 1. Frontend retrieves the JSON data from the backend.
 1. Frontend populates page elements based on data it retrieved from the backend.